 Its taste: heavenly.

 I stopped dead in my tracks.
 Who?
 What?
 How?
 Shelley noticed my sudden jolt of horror.
 I raised my hand and pointed in disbelief.
 I looked at Shelley.
 She looked at me.
 My expression spoke for itself as she empathized with my pain.
 My astonishment.
-A hug from my lovely bride was my lone, but pleasant, consolation.
+A sweet hug was my lone, but pleasant, consolation.

 Now it’s not that I wouldn’t have shared my last bottle of Peroni with a guest.
 In fact, it would have been a moment of kinship.
 Of great satisfaction.
-Face to face with a kindred spirit in the beer drinking community.
-We would have been eye to eye, affirming one another with knowing grins.
+Face-to-face with a kindred spirit in the beverage community.
+We would have been eye-to-eye, affirming one another with knowing grins.

 This, my friends, is why people use ice chests.